hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 ## About the Series

 Welcome to the first Part of a Series of Tutorials called **Real-time Applications with Go and ReactJS**.
-We will build a Live Dashboard that Monitors Servers and receives Webhooks by GitlabCI (or any CI really), rendering this Data live to every Client that is connected **without any delay**.
+We build a Live Dashboard that Monitors Servers and receives Webhooks by GitlabCI (or any CI really), rendering this Data live to every Client that is connected **without any delay**.

 After the Series, this is what the App will look like:

 [![../assets/real-time-apps-with-go-and-reactjs.gif](../assets/real-time-apps-with-go-and-reactjs.gif)](../assets/real-time-apps-with-go-and-reactjs.mp4)

-We are going to cover every step from an empty text editor to configuring your CI for the dashboard and deploy the docker container we will build.
+We are going to cover every step from an empty text editor to configuring your CI for the dashboard and deploy the docker container we build.

 **Technologies covered**